WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Updated SDK assemblies/tools to 9.0.2.12

 **9.8.x**
 Updated Solution Packager to 9.0.3.1
+New task to reset v9 online instances

 For more information on changes between versions, check the commits and releases on GitHub